GabrielWest2/BedwarsPlus/README.md

 # Config
 servername - The ip adress displayed at the bottom of the scoreboard
-bossbardelay - The anount of ticks in between bossbar cycle(20 ticks per second)
+bossbardelay - The anount of ticks inbetween bossbar cycle(20 ticks per second)
-bossbar - A list of the bossbar messages
+bossbar - A list of the bossbar messages to be displayed in the waiting lobby

 <h3>Deafault</h3>
 >servername: mc.server.net